Ina’s Sun-dried Tomato Dip

 Instructions

-- Puree the tomatoes, cream cheese, sour cream, mayo, Tabasco, salt and pepper in food processor.
-Add the scallions and pulse twice.
+- Puree the tomatoes, cream cheese, sour cream, mayo, Tabasco, salt, and pepper in a food processor.

 - Garnish with sliced scallions